Urine Pregnancy Tests

 There are a number of uncommon medical conditions that can skew pregnancy test results.
 If you test negative after 31 days and your period does not start, Obria recommends that you return to our health clinic for another pregnancy test after your next missed period.
 If there is still a negative pregnancy test, we recommend you see a doctor.
 A doctor will be able to order a blood test that will determine if HCG is present and if there are any medical concerns.
 If you test positive as the result of a medical condition, the doctor will advise you on further medical care.

-Our medical clinics provide women around Los Angeles and in Orange County, CA to determine if you are pregnant and provide you with the best education about your pregnancy.
-Contact an Obria Medical Clinic today to schedule an appointment for a low cost pregnancy test.
+Our medical clinics provide evidence-based education and evidence-based medical services to women around Los Angeles and in Orange County, CA to determine if you are pregnant and help prepare you to make a decision about it as best as we can.
+Contact an Obria Medical Clinic today to schedule an appointment for pregnancy testing.